Church of Norway: Reformation

-The Reformation in Norway was accomplished by force in 1537 when Christian III of Denmark and Norway declared Lutheranism as the official religion of Norway and Denmark, sending the Roman Catholic archbishop, Olav Engelbrektsson, into exile in Lier in the Netherlands (now in Belgium).
+The Reformation in Norway was accomplished by force in 1537 when Christian III of Denmark and Norway declared Lutheranism as the official religion of Norway and Denmark, sending the Catholic archbishop, Olav Engelbrektsson, into exile in Lier in the Netherlands (now in Belgium).
 Catholic priests were persecuted, monastic orders were suppressed, and the crown took over church property, while some churches were plundered and abandoned, even destroyed.
 Bishops (initially called superintendents) were appointed by the king.
 This brought forth tight integration between church and state.
 After the introduction of absolute monarchy in 1660 all clerics were civil servants appointed by the king, but theological issues were left to the hierarchy of bishops and other clergy.

 When Norway regained national independence from Denmark in 1814, the Norwegian Constitution recognized the Lutheran church as the state church.

 The pietism movement in Norway (embodied to a great extent by the Haugean movement fostered by Hans Nielsen Hauge) has served to reduce the distance between laity and clergy in Norway.
 In 1842, lay congregational meetings were accepted in church life, though initially with limited influence.
 In following years, a number of large Christian organizations were created; they still serve as a "second line" in Church structure.
 The most notable of these are the Norwegian Missionary Society and the Norwegian Lutheran Mission.

 During World War II, after Vidkun Quisling became Minister President of Norway and introduced a number of controversial measures such as state-controlled education, the church's bishops and the vast majority of the clergy disassociated themselves from the government in the Foundations of the Church (Kirkens Grunn) declaration of Easter 1942, stating that they would function only as pastors for their congregations, not as civil servants.
 The bishops were interned with deposed clergy and theological candidates from 1943, but congregational life continued more or less as usual.
 For three years the Church of Norway was a church free of the State.

 Since World War II, a number of structural changes have taken place within the Church of Norway, mostly to institutionalize lay participation in the life of the church.